TianyiRen/PredictEmail/README.md

 	_type 127.0.0.1:8000 in browser (suggest to run in Chrome)_<br><br>

 ## Basic Idea
-To predict email address, one need to provide first name, last name and domain.
+To predict email address, one needs to provide first name, last name and domain.
 Possible email address is predicted according to the probablities of possible patterns used by a company (domain).
-If a company is using different patterns, it will return all possible email patterns with corresponding probability (stored in the database).
+If a company is using different patterns, it will return all possible email patterns with corresponding probabilities (stored in the database).
 If we cannot verify which pattern to use, we store all possible predicted emails into the database; if we can verify one of them, we just store the verified one into the database and discard the rest.